timbertson/auditspec/README.md

 }
 ```

 That's right, it's basically just a `ListBuffer`.
-But it has some handy features:
+The idea is that when you need to test certain side effects, you inject test stubs which just record events in this list.
+Then at the end of the test, you assert which effects have happened.
+You're not limited to `String` events, you can (and should) make your own event types to enable better filtering/etc.

+Why not just use a `ListBuffer`?
+You're welcome to, but `auditspec` has a couple of extra features:

  - it's built on monix Task, to represent side effects purely
  - it's thread-safe